nostrver-se/novia/README.md

   original author, e.g. Youtube channel.
 - Another c-tag `["c", "<source>", "source"]` is used to store the source website where this video was archived from.
 This is usually the `extractor` fields from `yt-dlp`.
 - An `["l", "en", "ISO-639-1"]` is added to specify the language of the video if available.
+- An additional tag `["info", "<hash>"]` is used to store a blossom hash for video metadata that is created by `yt-dlp`.
+This can be used to restore an archive entry with the full meta data information that is not contained in the nostr event.

 ## DVM Archive (aka Download) Request (Kind 5205)